andres-de-castro/scraping/README.md

 # scraping

-Examples on how to scrape the web

-tse:
+Web-scraping examples

-Tokyo Stock Exchange
+Tokyo Stock Exchange (tse)

-Uses the Tornado async HTTP client class to make n concurrent requests, using a for-loop takes about one hour to scrape all of the data, this script does it in ~3.5 minutes.
+Use the Tornado async HTTP client to achieve N concurrent requests, in comparison to a simple for-loop concurrency enables us to scrape ~4000 urls in ~3.5 min or approximately 60X increase in speed.

-Warning: It is very likely that you will get rate limited or temporarily banned from ToS abuse.
+Note: Use this script at your own peril.